 By Jesse Wood

-When settlers first waded through Appalachian streams hundreds of years ago, freshwater mussels practically paved the riverbeds.
+When European settlers first waded through Appalachian streams hundreds of years ago, freshwater mussels practically paved the riverbeds.

 In the early 1900s, the aquatic creatures were so abundant that thousands of pearl hunters flocked to the forks of the Holston and Clinch rivers in Tennessee hoping to strike it rich.
 Of course, the pearl rush didn’t last forever.
 When the Tennessee Valley Authority completed the Norris Dam in 1936, the downstream mussel population in the Clinch River Valley was decimated.

 Dams, the introduction of exotic species, and water pollution – including chemical spills, water treatment plants and prior land use upstream, be it logging, coal mining or agriculture – have all threatened these filter feeders over the past century.
 According to the Virginia Department of Game and Inland Fisheries, seven percent of the freshwater mussel fauna in the United States is extinct and another 50 percent require special protection under the U.S. Endangered Species Act.

 Through all the turmoil, the inland mussel population in the United States – and Appalachia in particular – is unmatched around the world.
 DGIF estimates that nearly one-third of the 1,000 species of freshwater mussels exist in the United States, and Appalachia has a “lion’s share” of this diversity residing in the southeastern drainages of the Ohio, Tennessee, Cumberland and Mobile rivers.
 In fact, the Tennessee River basin alone has more species than Africa, and more than China and Europe combined.